NikaAvramchuk/MahjongGame/README.md

 Our project is variation of a game called "Solitaire Mahjong".
 Your task in this game is to find a pair of matching tiles as fast as you can and put them out of board by clicking on them.
 There is a total of 144 tiles.
 Our game is implementing all funcionalities
 (you can read about them in this document), that are in most of "Mahjong Solitaire" variants, such as shuffling the board, getting a clue, and restarting a game.
-But there is more.
+But there is more, and you can check out yourself.
 We wanted this game to be fun and we hope, that it will give it to you.

 -------
 ### Features: